 Bettina Sonnemann, Head of Legal Germany, Austria, Switzerland, Microsoft

 11:30 – 13:15 Practical approaches and in-house legal tools

-Dr. Jean Obst, General Counsel Western Europe, Robert Bosch GmbH
+Dr. Jean Obst, Head of Legal Mobility Solution, Robert Bosch GmbH

 3. Performance & productivity at stake as legal departments enter a new challenging era